-Current defence aid to Malaysia and Singapore, to which amounts of \$16 and \$4 million respectively have been pledged for the period 1971-74, represents a continuation of the programme first commenced in 1964.
-To date over \$45 million has been spent on that programme.
+Current defence aid to Malaysia and Singapore, to which amounts of \$16 million and \$4 million respectively have been pledged for the period 1971-74, represents a continuation of programs first commenced in 1964.
+To date over \$45 million has been spent on these programs.
 As well, other projects in defence co-operation have been undertaken, most notably the provision of 16 refurbished Sabre jet fighters to the Royal Malaysian Air Force.
-Under the official aid programme a wide range of equipment items has been and is continuing to be supplied to the Malaysian and Singapore armed forces.
-The training and development of those armed forces is further assisted by the attendance of numerous Malaysian and Singapore personnel on courses in Australia, and the despatch of servicemen from Australia to work with the Malaysian or Singapore armed force in specialised fields.
-During 1971, 329 Malaysian and 25 Singapore personnel arrived in Australia to attend training courses.
+A wide range of equipment has been and is continuing to be supplied to the Malaysian and Singapore armed forces.